lucacimo/triathlon_web_app/README.md

 ## Code Example

 REST API to create, update and manage workouts and retrieve workout statistics.
-For code samples and how to use the API look and the code samples in the test script
+For the API usage and sample codes check the test script

 ## Installation